bonni208/Business_Ethics/Business_Ethics.md

 #### Using fact-checks from news search: Chik-Fil-A

 Once I get a song in my head, I often have it floating around in there for quite some time.
-As soon as I saw Chik-Fil-A in this headline, I just had to share this one:
+As soon as I saw Chik-Fil-A in this headline, I just had to share this one.
+It's such a good song, and maybe you've been sitting a while and need to take a quick mental break.

 !?[Louis Jordan Ain't Nobody Here But Us Chickens 1956](https://youtu.be/HnyB0a8G71Y?si=wdkH4kmxxp62vq6M)

-But we had better stay focused, right?
-Back to Mike Caulfield, gettin' us SIFTing...
+Ok.
+We had better get back, right?
+Back to Mike Caulfield, gettin' us SIFTing along...

 > In our Keanu Reeves example, the absence of any news stories was telling.
 But many times when you use Google News (or other news search) you'll find something better: a fact-check on the claim.
 >